gschaeffer/scc-slack-messages/README.md

 ## Features

 Google Security Command Center (SCC) surfaces security issues in the form of Findings.
-This Slack Message handler extends visibility of those Findings by presenting them into a Slack Channel.
+This Slack Message handler extends the visibility of those Findings by presenting them into a Slack Channel.
 <p align="center">
 	<img src="img/slack_message.png" alt="Slack Message Example" width="500px">
 </p>
 The projects is a Google Cloud Function that is triggered by SCC Findings sent to a PubSub Topic.
-The PubSub configuration may be setup using the related project https://github.com/gschaeffer/scc-alerts.
+The PubSub configuration may be set up using the related project https://github.com/gschaeffer/scc-alerts.
 The default filter is for high severity Findings.

 ## Requirements

-SCC Notifications must be setup.
+SCC Notifications must be set up.
 That process is simplified using the related project https://github.com/gschaeffer/scc-alerts.

 ## Installation